MW 18.9x10 / N38 - neodymium magnet

 bulk discounts:

-Give us a call tel: +48 888 99 98 98 or write through form on the contact page.
-You can check the lifting capacity as well as the shape of magnet in our magnetic calculator force calculator
+Give us a call tel: +48 888 99 98 98 or get in touch through contact form on our website.
+You can check the strength and the appearance of neodymium magnets in our power calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.